.ChemGlobe

 Place:Unknown

-Sources:Found in veins in the crust, with cooper ore and native compounds.
+Sources:Found in veins in the earth crust, with cooper ore and native.

 Use(s):Very malleable.
 Used in electronics, jewelry and coins.
 It is a good reflector of infrared radiation, so a thin film of gold is applied to the glass of skyscrapers to reduce internal heating from sunlight.